-Using the simulation

-Further information: "Using Simulation submode", Page 539

-3-D view

-Further information: "3-D view", Page 548

-Mid-program startup

-Further information: "Start block in smart.
-Turn programs",

-■ Time calculation

-Further information: "Time calculation", Page 554

-Saving contours

-Further information: "Saving the contour", Page 555
+- Using the simulation Further information: "Using Simulation submode", Page 537 3-D view - Further information: "3-D view", Page 546 - Mid-program startup Further information: "Start block in smart.
+Turn programs", Page 550 - Time calculation Further information: "Time calculation", Page 552 - Saving contours Further information: "Saving and inserting a contour", Page 553

-This function can only be used if values have been specified in the optional WHT and TOF parameters of the tool holder definition.

-Further information: "Holder editor", Page 588

-Next contour group Switch to the next contour group or switch the focus (green frame) if multiple contour groups are displayed simultaneously This soft key is available only if the NC program contains more than one contour group.
+Miscellaneous functions soft keys G33 Position a thread pattern on the surface Workpiece edges Display the workpiece edges Display the tool holders specifie tool hold ction can only be used if values have been d in the optional WHT and TOF parameters of the der definition. information: "Holder editor", Page 586 Next contour group Switch to the next contour group or switch the focus (green frame) if multiple contour groups are displayed simultaneously This soft key is available only if the NC program contains more than one contour group.
 Switch between multiple contour groups and the active contour group This soft key is available only if the NC program contains more than one contour group.